Traverse22 in Brno, Czechia

 Other WTM events include Arabian Travel Market, WTM Latin America and WTM Africa.

-In 2024, WTM London will be November 5th to 7th, Arabian Travel Market will be from May 6th to 9th, WTM Latin America will be April 15th to 17th and WTM Africa will be April 10th to 12th.
+In 2025, WTM London will be November 4th to 6th, Arabian Travel Market will be from April 28th to May 1st, WTM Latin America will be April 14th to 16th and WTM Africa will be April 9th to 11th.

 This is a very good conference to attend as there is a wide variety of people, from graduates to government ministers (according to their website).
 So there is something for everyone.